Gazprom Neftekhim Salavat: History

 The expansion in production capacity continued until the dissolution of the Soviet Union, when the company was forced to halt the production of any products that were unprofitable.
 The economic crisis that affected the Russian Federation throughout the 1990s also forced the plant to shutter facilities due to a lack of both raw materials and customers.
 However, production began to increase again towards the end of the decade.
 By the beginning of the 21st century, the plant had begun a program of major investment, reconstructing and modernizing various facilities within the Salavat petrochemical complex.
 It included increasing the production of light petroleum products to three million tons per year, and the production of bitumen to three hundred thousand tons per year.

 In January 2011, Salavatnefteorgsintez changed its name to Gazprom Neftekhim Salavat, taking the name of its majority shareholder.
 The company was listed on the MICEX stock exchange until May 30, 2014, when Gazprom initiated a full takeover at 5,380 rubles per share.
 It was then reorganized in 2016 as a limited liability company within the same ownership group.
 Previously, Gazprom Pererabotka (Газпром Пéрéработка) held a 99.9999999978% stake in the company, but Gazprom Dobycha Tambey (Газпром добыча Тамбéй) became the sole owner of the plant on August 29, 2025.

 Before the Russian invasion of Ukraine, the plant shipped petroleum and petrochemical products to every federal district of Russia.
 Salavat also exported its products to approximately thirty countries within Europe and the Commonwealth of Independent States, including large quantities to Germany, Poland, the Netherlands, the United Kingdom, and Kazakhstan.
 In 2023, Gazprom Neftekhim Salavat was sanctioned by the Ukrainian Government and reported a 46% decline in profits at the end of that year.
 In both 2023 and 2024, the company continued to receive criticism and penalties for breaching pollution limits.

-The complex was later attacked by a Ukrainian drone on May 9, 2024, which had travelled 930 miles to hit the site.
-It was claimed that the refinery had continued to operate as normal despite the strike, although Reuters reported that the catalytic cracking unit had stopped production in the aftermath of the attack.
-In response, the Head of the Republic of Bashkortostan, Radiy Khabirov said that air defences would be strengthened to protect "enterprises that are critical for the economy of the Republic (of Bashkortostan)."
+The complex was attacked by a Ukrainian drone on May 9, 2024, which had travelled 930 miles to hit the site.
+It was claimed that the refinery had continued to operate as normal despite the strike, although Reuters reported that the catalytic cracking unit had stopped production.
+In response, the Head of the Republic of Bashkortostan, Radiy Khabirov, said that air defences would be strengthened to protect "enterprises that are critical for the economy of the Republic (of Bashkortostan)."

-Despite this, on 18 September 2025 the facility was hit by a Ukrainian drone.
+On 18 September 2025 the facility was hit by another Ukrainian drone.
 The ELOU-AVT-4 primary oil refining unit was hit and damaged, a unit that alone handles approximately 4 million tons annually, of Neftekhim Salavat's 10 million tons in total capacity.
 Less than a week later, on 24 September, the facility was hit again by Ukrainian drones.

+On 14 July 2026, Ukraine's General Staff reported another attack on the refinery.
+A fire was reported at the facility damaging the AVT-6 primary crude oil distillation unit and other production facilities.